Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 1: Choose a Name

-The first step in forming a Corporation in Washington is selecting a name.
+The first step in forming a corporation in Washington is selecting a name.

-The name of the Corporation has to be different from other entity names in the state of Washington.
-Check Corporation name availability in Washington.
+The name of the corporation has to be different from other entity names in the state of Washington.
+Check corporation name availability in Washington.

 The name of the Corporation must include one of the following designators at the end of the business name: